 In politics: Upfront, Direct, and strong Yorkshire woman

--Andrea was elected as the Member of Parliament for Morley and Outwood in May 2015, famously beating the then Shadow Chancellor, Ed Balls, by 422 votes.
+-Andrea was first elected as the Member of Parliament for Morley and Outwood in May 2015, famously beating the then Shadow Chancellor, Ed Balls, by 422 votes.
 At the last general election, she increased her vote share by 11.8%, raising her majority to 2,104 votes.
 In the 2019 General Election, Andrea was once again re-elected with a 6% increase in the vote share, and an increased majority which now stands as 11,267.

 -Andrea spends some of the week representing residents in Westminster, and the rest back home in Yorkshire where she regularly holds rotating surgeries across the constituency to discuss issues with constituents, holds regular events such as jobs fairs and memory cafes, and attends local events.

 -When elected in 2015, Andrea made a promise to vote against any legislation to repeal the Hunting Act and at the 2017 General Election she made the same pledge.
 Andrea firmly believes the reintroduction of fox hunting is unnecessary and unwanted by local people

 -In the last Parliament Andrea sat on the Health Select Committee, and currently sits on the Committee for Exiting the EU.

 As front bench politicians will no doubt now know, Andrea is an upfront, direct, straight talking and strong Yorkshire woman who passionately stands up for her constituents and what she believes in.

-Andrea has highlighted five key issues that are her focus for Morley and Outwood going forward.
+Andrea has highlighted six key issues that are her focus for Morley and Outwood going forward.